nsimplex/rundst/README.md

     In the second form, installs or updates the dedicated server.
-If the optional 'beta-branch' argument is given, installs/updates the DST beta branch with that name instead.
+If the optional 'beta-branch' argument is given, installs/updates the DST beta branch with that name instead; if 'beta-code' is given, it is used as the password for a private beta.
 If 'beta-branch' is absent but an environment variable called 'DST_BETA_BRANCH' is set, that value is used for 'beta-branch'.
+Similarly, 'beta-code' defaults to the value of the 'DST_BETA_CODE' environment variable.

 ### Installation